Skip to main content

 Reasons for terminating the physician and patient relationship can include:

-• Treatment non-compliance: The patient does not or will not follow the treatment plan or has violated the established behavior or pain management contract.
+• Treatment non-compliance: The patient has violated the established behavior or pain management contract.
 Attempts to resolve any barriers that supported non-compliance or non-adherent behaviors have been unsuccessful.

 • Follow-up noncompliance: The patient repeatedly cancels follow-up visits or is a “no-show.”